Share on ThriftyFunThis guide contains the following solutions. Have something to add? Please share your solution!

 You can wash them with oxi clean on gentle cycle won't hurt them I have a teddy bear 15ft tall got soot on it from the fireplace too big for a washing machine so I might just use a rag and a bucket mixed with water and ammonia let u know how it goes

 Regarding cleaning large stuffed animals, would Woolite be a good detergent for washing a several foot long animal?

 By Shoshie from Greenville, SC

 What is the material your stuffy is made of and the stuffing used?
 If it is machine washable, take it to the laundromat and wash it if it won't fit into your washer.
-Use cold water versus hot.
-They will fluff up again after putting in a dryer on low heat and look new.

 For my grandkids' furry friends, my secret ingredient is always baking soda.
 If the stuffed animal is small, then I see if I can hand wash it in a solution of warm (or hot) water with a couple of tablespoons of baking soda.
 But in your case, if the stuffed animal is too big, then I would use a piece of cloth and soak the cloth in the solution and use it to gently wipe it on the stuffed animals.
 I've tried many cleaning methods that I read online and www.cleanstuffedanimals.com have some interesting techniques.

 I have many used stuffed animals that I would like to donate, but I know they must be cleaned first.
 I can't afford to dry clean them all, but I was wondering if I could wash/dry them at home?
 (I don't have a front load washer just a basic model.)
 Do you know of any organizations that take "gently used" animals?

 By Daisee Mae